Error-correcting codes with feedback

-In mathematics, computer science, telecommunication, information theory, and searching theory, error-correcting codes with feedback are error correcting codes designed to work in the presence of feedback from the receiver to the sender.
+In mathematics, computer science, telecommunications, information theory, and search theory, error-correcting codes with feedback are error-correcting codes designed to work in the presence of feedback from the receiver to the sender.

 Problem

 Alice (the sender) wishes to send a value x to Bob (the receiver).
 The communication channel between Alice and Bob is imperfect, and can introduce errors.

 Solution

 An error-correcting code is a way of encoding x as a message such that Bob will successfully understand the value x as intended by Alice, even if the message Alice sends and the message Bob receives differ.
 In an error-correcting code with feedback, the channel is two-way: Bob can send feedback to Alice about the message he received.

 Noisy feedback

 In an error-correcting code without noisy feedback, the feedback received by the sender is always free of errors.
 In an error-correcting code with noisy feedback, errors can occur in the feedback, as well as in the message.

 An error-correcting code with noiseless feedback is equivalent to an adaptive search strategy with errors.